 \section{Related Work}

-Viewpoint planning is used in applications ranging from the reconstruction of single objects to large-scale applications such as the mapping of crops in green houses.
-While in the past, sample-based approaches were mostly used to perform viewpoint planning~\cite{zaenker2021viewpoint,lehnert20193d, scott2003view, morrison2019multi}, recently learned planers have become more popular~\mbox{\cite{hepp2018learn, wang2019autonomous, pan2022scvp}}.
-However, reinforcement learning, as used in this paper, is not often used for VPP as stated in \cite{zeng2020view}, although it can highly benefit VPP approaches by reducing the planning time and learn a generalizable planning behavior for multiple objects and scenes.
+Viewpoint planning has been used in applications ranging from the reconstruction of single objects to large-scale applications such as the mapping of crops in green houses.
+While in the past, sample-based approaches were mostly used to perform viewpoint planning~\cite{zaenker2021viewpoint,lehnert20193d, scott2003view, morrison2019multi}, recently learned planners have become more popular~\mbox{\cite{hepp2018learn, wang2019autonomous, pan2022scvp}}.
+However, reinforcement learning, as in this paper, has not often been used for VPP, although it can highly benefit VPP approaches by reducing the planning time and learn a generalizable planning behavior for multiple objects and scenes.
 Peralta~\etal~\cite{peralta2020next} applied reinforcement learning to generate best views for the reconstruction of 3D~houses and reduced the number of needed planning steps, while increasing the mapping accuracy wrt. a uniformly sampled approach.
 Zeng~\etal~\cite{zeng2022deep} used reinforcement learning to map sweet pepper crops with a robotic arm and an in-hand camera in a greenhouse environment.
 The authors applied an octomap and ray casting to determine the next observation for the agent.
 However, this increases the time needed to plan an action compared to our approach, which relies on a 2.5D representation.